Playwriting Bio, Awards and GrantsActivities, Associations

 Sisters of Sisters about the alternately charged and warm relationships between three pairs of sisters, was a winner of the Hutchinson Festival of New Plays, and produced in New York, Kansas and Minnesota.
 Cooper's drama, Slow Burn, a finalist in five playwriting awards for its tale of entanglement between two teen boys and an elderly neighbor, was produced at Wings in New York under the direction of Michael Warren Powell.
 Strange Bedfellows describes how a single issue - pornography - enters and then takes over the campaign of a woman politician.
 Produced by the Women's Theater Project in Minnesota, which commissioned it, it was a finalist at the O'Neill Theatre Conference, and presented at West Coast Playwrights Festival.
 Walls about a woman prisoner in the U.S. with radical politics describes her life-saving connection to a gay male from her childhood, and was a semi-finalist at the O'Neill Theatre Festival in 2006; read at Julia's Reading Room of the League of Professional Theatre Women in 2015.
 Second Sight, a full-length play, looks at the issue of truth through the endeavors of Gerard Croiset, the "Mozart of psychics."
 It has had readings at The Hive in NY, 29th Street Playhouse, Theatre Beyond Borders, and other venues, including in the Chicago area.
 Words of Choice, a compilation of several writers created by Cooper, has toured to 100 locations and 20 states, and is published in "Front Lines: Political Plays be American Women" (New Press).
 A second compilation began touring in 2008 and was lived streamed to dozens of venues as part of the first WiredArtsFest.
 In 2014, Cooper produced a live performing walk with 12 actors, the Reproductive Justice Walking Tour, in New York City, and in 2016, the Reproductive Freedom Festival.

 Cooper's one-act plays have won particular praise for their richness and compactability.
 Many present unconventional characters in complex situations.
 Sentences and Words, published in a volume released by the Women's Project and Productions in New York, and performed at the University of Washington and a dozen other schools, finds two women -- a defense lawyer and the mother of a victim -- grappling with the death penalty.
 In Works of Art, winner of the First Prize for Playwriting at Pen & Brush and other awards, a woman sculptor interviews women for an elusive position, but is drawn only to the candidate who can recite poetry.
 Beyond Stone tells how the father of a firefighter and a woman artist, both at a loss for words after a devastating fire, connect through art.
-Others are powerful stories of a woman who runs a shelter for women (The Dwelling Place, a winner of the Malibu International Short Play contest), a television reporter who reaches for black humor instead of dealing with her breast cancer (Mountain, a finalist at Louisville); modern day witches who clear a workspace of negativity (Accounting); a DNA scientist determined to prevent the desecration of Elvis (Saving Grace, published in Elvis Monologues); and the story of Wilma Rudolph, Olympics gold medalist, in Olympic Dreams.
+Others are powerful stories of a woman who runs a shelter for women (The Dwelling Place, a winner of the Malibu International Short Play contest), a television reporter who reaches for black humor instead of dealing with her breast cancer (Mountain, a finalist at Louisville); modern day witches who clear a workspace of negativity (The Accounting Department); a DNA scientist determined to prevent the desecration of Elvis (Saving Grace, published in Elvis Monologues); and the story of Wilma Rudolph, Olympics gold medalist, in Olympic Dreams.